TzlilTabib/R_course_final_assignment/README.md

 # R Course Final Assignment
 ## Dataset:
-### A behavioral pretest: testing the stimuli for an a planned fMRI study
+### A behavioral pretest: testing the stimuli for a planned fMRI study
 My thesis revolves around neural synchronization in response to political social media posts containing either outgroup derogatory or ingroup favoring content.

 ### Participants and stimuli